-1. What is the difference between a Dietitian & a Nutritionist?
+1. What is the difference between a Dietitian and a Nutritionist?

-The key difference between an 'Accredited Practising Dietitian' & a 'Nutritionist' is that, an 'Accredited Practising Dietitian' has undertaken additional studies in medical nutrition therapy, dietetics & food service management.
+The key difference between an 'Accredited Practising Dietitian' and a 'Nutritionist' is that, an 'Accredited Practising Dietitian' has undertaken additional studies in medical nutrition therapy, dietetics and food service management.
 The Dietitians at Coffs Coast Nutrition focus on treating the whole person, rather than simply the symptoms.
-We take the time to listen to what you have to say, in order to find the cause of your ill-health & provide safe, effective solutions.
+We take the time to listen to what you have to say, in order to find the cause of your ill-health and provide safe, effective solutions.

-The nutrition experts at Coffs Coast Nutrition have at least 4-6 years of university study in biochemistry, physiology, nutrition, dietetics & medical nutrition therapy, & are Accredited Nutritionists AND Accredited Practising Dietitians.
+The nutrition experts at Coffs Coast Nutrition have at least 4-6 years of university study in biochemistry, physiology, nutrition, dietetics and medical nutrition therapy, and are Accredited Nutritionists AND Accredited Practising Dietitians.

-Accredited Practising Dietitians are regarded as nutrition experts because they have the medical knowledge, understanding & clinical training to assess a person's diet & lifestyle in order to treat a range of conditions including irritable bowel syndrome, food intolerances, coeliac disease, diabetes, heart disease, cancer & weight management (both overweight & underweight).
+Accredited Practising Dietitians are regarded as nutrition experts because they have the medical knowledge, understanding and clinical training to assess a person's diet and lifestyle in order to treat a range of conditions including irritable bowel syndrome, food intolerances, coeliac disease, diabetes, heart disease, cancer and weight management (both overweight and underweight).